arrno/gliter/README.md

 - Do your own throttling with `ThrottleBy`
 - Do your own channel forking with `TeeBy`
 - `ReadOrDone` + `WriteOrDone`
+- `IterDone` - iterate until read or done channel is closed
 - `Any` - take one from any, consolidating "done" channels

 ## Iter tools